yourijanssen/Tour-of-Skippers/README.md

 # Tour-of-Skippers
-This repository contains the project where I first learned about using Angular & Sequelize.
+This repository contains the project where I first learned about using Angular, Express & Sequelize.

 # How to setup